Journey's End: Productions (amateur)

 Over the years there have been numerous amateur productions, the all-male cast making the play a particularly attractive choice for boys' schools, scout troops and other all-male environments.
 The British Scout Association owns a share of the rights to the play.

 During the 1930s, the Pavilion Theatre in Selsey, Sussex, staged several productions of Journey's End.
 Sherriff (who had a holiday home nearby) attended a rehearsal in 1933, and advised the cast before his departure to Hollywood.

 On 15 April 1939, Dirk Bogarde's first starring role was as Raleigh in a production of Journey's End with Newick Amateur Dramatic Society in Sussex.

 In January 1944, during the Second World War, a production was staged by members of the Royal Natal Carbineers at El Khatatba, Egypt.
 Other productions were staged by British prisoners in Changi Prison, Singapore (February 1943); at Tamarkan, Thailand, a Japanese labour camp on the Burma Railway (July 1943); in Stalag 344, near Lamsdorf, Germany (July 1944); and in Campo P.G.
 75, near Bari, Italy.

 In 2015 the Shute Theatre and Arts Guild (STAG) staged a production of the play in St Michael's Church, Shute, Devon, directed by Elisabeth Miller.

 In August 2018 a production was staged to commemorate the end of the First World War at St John's School, Leatherhead, and the Leatherhead Theatre, directed by Graham Pountney.

 In September 2018 a production was staged by Fintry Amateur Dramatic Society (FADS), in "The Studio", a converted barn outside Killearn, Stirling.

+In June 2026 a production was staged by the Didsbury Players ADS in Didsbury, Manchester, directed by Lauren Crouch.

 Adaptations

 Film

-In 1930, James Whale directed a film by the same name. based on the play, starring Colin Clive, David Manners and Ian Maclaren.
+In 1930, James Whale directed a film of the same name, based on the play, starring Colin Clive, David Manners and Ian Maclaren.
 A German remake, The Other Side (Die andere Seite), was directed by Heinz Paul in 1931.
 The play is the basis for the film Aces High (1976), although the action was switched from the infantry to the Royal Flying Corps.
 A second namesake British film adaptation was released in 2017, with a wider theatrical release in the spring of 2018.